visit-dav/visit/src/doc/cli_manual/functions.rst

     An integer with the stride for advancing in time (default: 1).

 preserve_coord (optional) : integer
     An integer indicating whether to pick an element or a coordinate.
     0 -> used picked element (default), 1-> used picked coordinate.

 curve_plot_type (optional) : integer
-    An integer indicating whether the output should be on a single axis orwith multiple axes.
+    An integer indicating whether the output should be on a single axis or with multiple axes.
 0 -> single Y axis (default), 1 -> multiple Y Axes.

 return type : dictionary
     ZonePick returns a python dictionary of the pick results, unless do_time is specified,